Mastering the Wyckoff Trading Method: Step-by-Step Tutorial

 (i) Accumulation Phase

-The accumulation phase commences after the strong downtrend of a financial asset.
-The asset is now trading below its ‘fair value’ and the Composite Operator buys the market in anticipation of a future uptrend.
-The Composite Operator aims to buy at a ‘fair’ price and needs time to accomplish it.
-Consequently, the accumulation phase follows a sideways market structure.
-In other words, there is no specific trend, and price range, between two general boundaries.
+The accumulation phase begins after a strong downtrend in a financial asset.
+The asset is now trading below its “fair value,” and the Composite Operator buys in anticipation of a future uptrend.
+The goal is to buy at a reasonable price, which takes time.
+As a result, the accumulation phase shows a sideways market.
+In other words, there is no clear trend, and prices move within two general boundaries.

-The trading range’s bottom is near where the previous trend has been halted
+- The bottom of the trading range is near where the previous downtrend stopped.

-The trading range’s upper boundary (top) is determined by the initial rally (Automatic Rally).
-However, there are instances, that the top is near 61.8% of the previous top (Fibonacci level)
+- The top of the trading range is set by the initial rally (Automatic Rally).
+Sometimes, the top is around 61.8% of the previous high (Fibonacci level).

-The accumulation phase can be observed in any timeframe, but it becomes reliable on H4 and above timeframes, even better on Daily and above
+- The accumulation phase can appear on any timeframe, but it becomes more reliable on H4 and higher, and even more so on Daily charts and above.

 (ii) Uptrend Phase

-As the Composite Man has bought enough, he pushes the price higher, and the second phase commences.
-The price breaks key resistance and volume booms.
-Retail traders start to enter the market, however, technical indicators suggest that the market is overbought.
-Most retail traders are afraid to enter long positions by anticipating an imminent correction.
-However, the price continues to rise without a major correction, and finally, everybody is buying the market.
-As the market tops, the Composite Man is now a careful seller.
+Once the Composite Operator has bought enough, he pushes the price higher, starting the second phase.
+The price breaks key resistance, and volume surges.
+Retail traders begin entering the market, but technical indicators show it is overbought.
+Many retail traders hesitate to go long, expecting a correction.
+Despite this, the price continues rising without a major pullback, and eventually, everyone is buying.
+As the market reaches a top, the Composite Operator becomes a careful seller.

-During the uptrend, there can be re-accumulation phases, where the trend stops and consolidates.
-These phases are called bear traps.
-A re-accumulation period is a bullish event as it signifies that the market has a long way to go.
+During the uptrend, there can be re-accumulation phases, where the trend pauses and consolidates.
+These are called bear traps.
+A re-accumulation phase is bullish because it shows the market still has room to rise.

 (iii) Distribution Phase

-The market has already topped, and the Composite Operator continues to sell.
-On the contrary, retail traders are aggressively buying as the mass media extensively cover the market.
-The Composite Operator slowly distributes his holdings to the masses.
-The market is moving sideways.
+The market has already reached its top, and the Composite Operator continues selling.
+Meanwhile, retail traders buy aggressively as the mass media widely covers the market.
+The Composite Operator gradually distributes holdings to the public.
+During this time, the market moves sideways.

 (iv) Downtrend Phase

-As the distribution phase completes, the market starts moving downwards.
-The Composite Operator sells what is left.
-The downtrend is already established but retail traders anticipate that the market will soon reverse to the upside, therefore, they are still holding, or even buying more.
+As the distribution phase ends, the market begins to move downward.
+The Composite Operator sells the remaining holdings.
+The downtrend is already underway, but retail traders expect the market to reverse upward soon, so they continue holding or even buy more.

-A re-distribution period is a bearish event as it signifies that the market has a long way to go
+- A re-distribution period is bearish because it shows the market still has room to fall.

-When the downtrend is complete a new market cycle starts with a new accumulation phase.
+When the downtrend ends, a new market cycle begins with a fresh accumulation phase.

 ACCUMULATION SCHEMATICS

 These are some key points of the accumulation phase, according to Wyckoff.
-Note that volume should increase on rallies and diminish during pullbacks.
-This is one of Wyckoff’s buying tests for accumulation.
+Notice that volume should rise during rallies and fall during pullbacks.
+This is one of Wyckoff’s tests for buying during accumulation.

 Chart: Wyckoff’s Accumulation Schematics (EURUSD)